 There are many advantages with both types of water heaters.
 When the time does come for you to choose between the two for installation in your home, make sure that you consider all the factors.
 It is important to think about your budget, how much hot water you will want access to daily, and how much you are willing to pay for hot water month-to-month.
 Consider your upfront budget in addition to your long-term budget to decide which water heater will work better for you.

 Water Heater Repair

-Hot water heaters generally last from eight to twelve years.
-Water heaters can consume up to 25% of your monthly energy costs, and as they age and become less efficient, their energy consumption increases.
-Older hot water heaters often develop corrosion and rust, and when this becomes severe, water can begin to leak from the tank.
+Water heaters generally last from six to twelve years and can consume up to 25% of your monthly energy costs, and as they age and become less efficient, their energy consumption increases.
+Older water heaters often develop corrosion and rust, and when this becomes severe, water can begin to leak from the tank.
 If rust and corrosion are present, it is time for a new water heater unit.
 Left untreated, rust and corrosion can cause serious leaks that result in indoor flooding.

 Leaks can occur if the water heater temperature is set too high.
 An overly high temperature setting creates excessive pressure within the tank, and water will leak from the unit to reduce the pressure.
 High water pressure leaks can appear if the home’s exterior water supply enters the house at too high of a pressure.
 Leaks can also develop if the temperature pressure relief valve is defective.

 Accurate installation is just the beginning when it comes to quality water heater service.
 To ensure your water heater’s longevity, be sure to schedule maintenance annually.
 This allows our team to catch problems before they become much larger and potentially more expensive, but when a problem occurs between maintenance appointments, you can trust us to limit the damage.